-Any development proposals which will have a significant adverse impact on the water environment will not be permitted.
+Any development proposals which will have an unacceptable impact on the water environment will not be permitted.
 This includes engineering works such as culverting.
 In determining proposals consideration shall be given to water levels, flows, quality, features, flood risk and biodiversity within the water environment.
 The use of buffer and no development zones will be introduced to protect the riparian zone.
 These measures have been identified as having a key role to play in ensuring that protection and improvement of the water environment accords with the Water Framework Directive and the underlying aims of the River Basins Management Plans.

 The avoidance principle of flood risk management as set out in SPP must be met.
+This approach is key to the delivery of sustainable flood management.
 Within areas identified as functional floodplain the Council will not support any development proposals, except where a specific location is essential for operational reasons and appropriate mitigation measures can be taken that meet the principles of flood risk management.
-All new proposed developments must take account of the requirements in SEPA's development plan guidance on flood risk.
+All development must take account of the requirements in SEPA's development plan guidance on flood risk.